AboubakerIdHamide/AboubakerIdHamide/README.md

 <h1 align="center">Hi 👋, I'm Aboubaker</h1>
 <h3 align="center">A passionate full-stack developer from Morocco</h3>
+<p align="center">As a full-stack developer, I am passionate about learning and improving my skills in the field.
+I have experience with front-end and back-end technologies such as HTML, CSS, JavaScript, PHP, and SQL.
+I am always eager to explore new technologies and push myself to be the best developer I can be.
+I started learning full-stack development in 2021 and have been hooked ever since.
+I am excited to share my projects and collaborate with others on GitHub.
+If you share a similar passion for tech and are open to connecting with other professionals in the industry, please feel free to check out my GitHub profile and reach out to me.
+I am always looking for new opportunities to learn and collaborate with others in the field.</p>

 - 👨‍💻 All of my projects are available at [aboubaker.netlify.app](aboubaker.netlify.app)